YanVillano/n8n-lead-capture-automation/README.md

-# Sales Lead Analyzer Automation
+# Sales Lead Capture Automation

 This workflow automatically analyzes incoming sales leads from **Google Forms (via Sheets)** and **Gmail**, scores them based on potential, and sends notifications to Slack channels for immediate action.